 The Complexity of the Hemp Plant

 While CBD is one of the most prominent components in the hemp plant’s biological makeup, there are plenty of others, including fatty acids, flavonoids, cannabinoids, chlorophyll, oils, and more.
-Terpenes are the molecules that give different strains their signature aromas, as well as their corresponding effects.
+Terpenes are the molecules that give different strains their signature aromas and their corresponding effects.

 Say you were looking for a CBD product to help you elevate your mood.
-There terpene limonene is known for producing mood-lifting effects, allowing you to seek out a product that contains the limonene terpene.
+Terpene limonene is known for producing mood-lifting effects, allowing you to seek out a product that contains the limonene terpene.